AdobeDocs/campaign-classic.en/help/integrations/using/sharing-assets-with-adobe-experience-cloud.md

 >[!NOTE]
 >
->In the context of a Adobe Campaign On-Premise environment, integration with Assets is not available, unless AEM Assets is also On-Premise.
+>In the context of a Adobe Campaign On-premise environment, integration with Assets is not available, unless AEM Assets is also On-premise.